iBatistic/HoPyFoam/README.md

         Rectangular beam 2 x 0:1 m with a Young’s modulus of 200 GPa and a Poisson’s ration of 0.3.
 The beam is fixed on the left boundary, and a uniform distributed traction of 1 MPa is applied to the right boundary; the top and bottom boundaries are traction-free.

+### Contact, support, and contribution information
+To contact the authors about __HoPyFOAM__, please use the issue tracker of the GitHub project.
+Bug reports and contributions to new features are welcome.